Equity for Aboriginal people in the legal system

 The Minister of Crown-Indigenous Relations has a mandate to continue ongoing work with First Nations, Inuit and Métis to redesign the Comprehensive Land Claims and Inherent Right policies, including policy approaches for the recognition and implementation of Aboriginal title.

 In 2019, Canada co-developed the Recognition and Reconciliation of Rights Policy for Treaty Negotiations in British Columbia with the First Nations Summit and the Government of British Columbia.
 This policy replaces the Comprehensive Land Claims and Inherent Right policies for treaty negotiation in British Columbia.
-The policy identifies the negotiation of treaties, agreements and other constructive arrangements as the preferred method of achieving the reconciliation of Crown title and the inherent titles of Indigenous nations.
+The policy identifies the negotiation of treaties, agreements and other constructive arrangements as the preferred method of achieving the reconciliation of Crown title and the rights, including Aboriginal title asserted by Indigenous nations.

 Where there is interest, the Government of Canada is ready to discuss using the approaches found in the Recognition and Reconciliation of Rights Policy for Treaty Negotiations in British Columbia with negotiation partners elsewhere in the country.